Centella Asiatica for Skin

 Studies show that Centella asiatica isn’t just a passing fad—it really does have benefits for skin, thanks to its active compounds, including madecassoside, which serves as an antioxidant.
 Centella asiatica itself also has been shown to have potent antioxidant properties and to be a rich source of amino acids, and there’s additional research showing that it’s a good hydrating ingredient to soothe upset or compromised skin.

-There's evidence that Centella asiatica can help revitalize skin's protective barrier, plus it may mitigate some of the visible effects of sun damage.
+There's evidence that products with Centella asiatica can help revitalize skin's protective barrier, plus it may mitigate some of the visible effects of sun damage.

 That’s a great list of benefits for one plant ingredient, but just to be clear: Centella asiatica isn’t the best or only natural ingredient that can improve skin.
-There are literally hundreds of beneficial natural ingredients, as well as outstanding synthetic ingredients (hello, peptides!).
+There are literally hundreds of beneficial natural ingredients for skin, as well as outstanding synthetic ingredients (hello, peptides!).

 In fact, it’s somewhat similar to green tea, in that it’s a plant-derived antioxidant with skin-soothing properties that got its start in traditional medicine but now has the hard science to back up its purported benefits.